The role that Tony plays is altogether different.

 He knows that 95% of retail traders fail.

-So he had to approach it differently, otherwise he would be part of that statistic.
+So he had to approach it differently,

 A Tony looks at himself first, like really looks.

 …and writes this stuff down.

 - I like to know how things work

 - I don’t want to sit in front of a screen all day

 - I can be too hard on myself at times.